 - Integrative therapies especially for cancer patients, including yoga and meditation, at Scripps Center for Integrative Medicine.

-Your Scripps MD Anderson cancer team will develop a customized cancer treatment plan outlining the treatments and therapies we recommend for your care.
+Your Scripps cancer care team will develop a customized cancer treatment plan outlining the treatments and therapies we recommend for your care.
 Before you begin treatment, you and your physician will review your plan together and discuss any questions or concerns you may have.

 Your gynecologic cancer treatment plan generally includes: